-- 1) Non-forcible sexual intercourse, - 2) between persons who are related to each other, - 3) within the degrees wherein marriage is prohibited by Connecticut law. - Statutory Rape: - 1) Non-forcible sexual intercourse, - with a person who is under the statutory age of consent of 16, or the current age of consent in Connecticut, or where the alleged act occurred - 4) Dating Violence, defined as: - a. violence, - b. on the basis of sex, - c. committed by a person, - d. who is in or has been in a social relationship of a romantic or intimate nature with the Complainant. - The existence of such a relationship shall be determined based on the Complainant's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
+- 1) Non-forcible sexual intercourse, - 2) with a person who is under the statutory age of consent of 16, or the current age of consent in Connecticut, or where the alleged act occurred

+4) Dating Violence, defined as:

+- a. violence, - b. on the basis of sex, - c. committed by a person, - d. who is in or has been in a social relationship of a romantic or intimate nature with the Complainant. - i.
+The existence of such a relationship shall be determined based on the Complainant's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
 For the purposes of this definition- - ii.
 Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse. - iii.
-Dating violence does not include acts covered under the definition of domestic violence. - 5) Domestic Violence, defined as: - a. violence, - b. on the basis of sex, - c. committed by a current or former spouse or intimate partner of the Complainant, - d. by a person with whom the Complainant shares a child in common, or - e. by a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse or intimate partner, or - f. by a person similarly situated to a spouse of the Complainant under the domestic or family violence laws of Connecticut or - g. by any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violence laws of Connecticut.
+Dating violence does not include acts covered under the definition of domestic violence.

+5) Domestic Violence, defined as:

+- a. violence, - b. on the basis of sex, - c. committed by a current or former spouse or intimate partner of the Complainant, - d. by a person with whom the Complainant shares a child in common, or - e. by a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse or intimate partner, or - f. by a person similarly situated to a spouse of the Complainant under the domestic or family violence laws of Connecticut or - g. by any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violence laws of Connecticut.